basxto/asxxxx/zipper/readme.txt

         dresses and data.

-           The  assemblers  and  linker  have  been tested using DECUS C under TSX+ and RT-11, PDOS C V5.4b, and Symantec C/C++ V6.1/V7.0 under  DOS/Windows  3.x.
-Complete source code and documentation for the assemblers and linker is included with the distribution.
-        Additionally, test code for each assembler and several micropro- cessor monitors ( ASSIST05 for the 6805, MONDEB and ASSIST09 for the  6809, and BUFFALO 2.5 for the 6811) are included as working examples of use of these assemblers.
+           The  assemblers  and  linker  have  been tested using DECUS C under TSX+ and RT-11, PDOS C V5.4b, and Symantec C/C++ V6.1/V7.2 under  DOS/Windows  3.x/95.
+Complete source code and documenta- tion for the assemblers and linker is included with the  distri- bution.
+Additionally, test code for each assembler and several microprocessor monitors ( ASSIST05  for  the  6805,  MONDEB  and ASSIST09  for  the  6809,  and BUFFALO 2.5 for the 6811) are in- cluded as working examples of use of these assemblers.